Installing MidPoint Server From Distribution Package

 ./bin/stop.sh

-The start.sh and stop.sh scripts are just simple wrappers for midpoint.sh script.
+The start.sh and stop.sh scripts are simple wrappers for the midpoint.sh script.
 The midpoint.sh script is where all the action happens.
-This script can also be invoked directly:
+You can also invoke this script directly:

 Using midpoint.sh script (Linux)